What the snowplow driver shortage looks like in the Miami Valley - NewsBreak

 “Right now we’re at about 85 percent staffed, but we also have auxiliary drivers, those are folks who work at ODOT but also plow snow at the same time,” Oliphant said.

-The goal is to have primary routes back up to speed within 2 hours and secondary routes within 4 hours of the end of a snow event.
+The goal is to have primary routes back up to speed within two hours and secondary routes within four hours of the end of a snow event.
 Crews hit that goal 95 percent of the time last winter, but without all seasonal positions filled this year may be tougher.

 “We will obviously have to do some extra hours.
 Like everyone in every industry, but we ask the public to be patient with us,” Oliphant said.

-Please check out the full-time, seasonal, and internship opportunities available at ODOT across the state , and check out other employment-related information here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+You check out the full-time, seasonal, and internship opportunities available at ODOT across the state here , and check out other employment-related information here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WDTN.com.